MrShecks/screep-studio/docs/screeps-api.md

 # Screeps API
 This file contains my notes on the Screeps game API

-The information has been gathered by reading through the Screeps private server source code, various Screeps related open source tools and libraries and<BR>
-in some cases, by observing the communication between the Screeps Steam client and server using WireShark.
+The information has been gathered by reading through the Screeps private server source code, various Screeps related open source tools and libraries and in some cases, by observing the communication between the Screeps Steam client and server using WireShark.

 The Screeps game API consists of two APIs, a web based REST API and a Web Socket API.
-In general the REST API is used to query static information<BR>
-about the game entities (e.g Server information, world structure, room terrain) and the Web Socket API provides a mechanism to subscribe to<BR>
-event streams to receive live notifications of changes applied to game entities.
+In general the REST API is used to query static information about the game entities (e.g Server information, world structure, room terrain) and the Web Socket API provides a mechanism to subscribe to event streams to receive live notifications of changes applied to game entities.

 ## Sources